“The use of my app is completely safe. It certainly falls into the lowest risk category.”– MDR probably sees it differently.

 Your app monitors a person’s heart rate while they are in a coma.
 In the event of health-critical readings, medical personnel are alerted so that they can intervene in good time.

-Their app monitors a patient’s sleep patterns at home to measure the success of sleep disorder therapy.
+Your app monitors a patient’s sleep rhythm at home to measure the success of a therapy for sleep disorders.

 Figure 3: Graphical representation of the decision tree of the second part of Rule 11.